Kyvos

 Kyvos is a semantic layer for AI and BI, developed by an American privately held company named Kyvos Insights.
 The company, headquartered in Los Gatos, California, was founded by Praveen Kankariya.
 Kyvos provides multidimensional analysis at scale on cloud platforms and was launched officially in June 2015.

 Technology

 Kyvos uses AI-powered smart aggregation technology along with a fully-distributed, elastic architecture to enable faster analytics at scale for enterprise AI and business intelligence initiatives.

-The layer accelerates analytics on BI and data visualization tools, such as Excel, Tableau, Looker, MicroStrategy and Power BI.
+The semantic layer accelerates analytics on BI and data visualization tools, such as Excel, Tableau, Looker, MicroStrategy and Power BI.

 Kyvos supports MDX, SQL and DAX for BI tools.
 It also offers connectivity to enterprise data for AI agents and apps via Kyvos MCP server and LangChain.
 In addition, it also supports REST and Java APIs.

 Among cloud data platforms and warehouses, Kyvos supports Amazon Web Services (AWS), Cloudera, Databricks, Google BigQuery, Google Cloud, Microsoft Azure, Redshift and Snowflake.